Javonte Williams Player Prop Bets for NFL Week 10 | Denver vs. Philadelphia 11/14/2021

 Recent Performances

-- Williams put together a 111-yard rushing performance in last week's matchup with the Cowboys, carrying the ball 17 times (averaging 6.5 yards per carry).
+- Williams put together a 111-yard rushing performance in last week's matchup with the Cowboys, carrying the ball 17 times (averaging 6.5 yards per attempt).

-- In his last three games, Williams has 166 rushing yards on 30 carries (55.3 yards per game), with zero touchdowns.
+- Over his last three outings, Williams has run for 166 yards on 30 carries (55.3 ypg), with zero touchdowns.

-- He has added 45 receiving yards on eight catches (15.0 yards per game) plus one TD.
+- He's also hauled in eight passes for 45 yards (15.0 per game) and one touchdown.

 Williams' Denver Teammates